What can international best practice tell us about using data to manage the shock and recovery?

 Why might this be relevant?

-The project focuses on using data to manage the shock and recovery from COVID-19, providing predictive analytics and insights for informed decision-making.
+The project focuses on using data for predictive analytics in managing the shock and recovery of Covid-19.

 The COVID-19 pandemic has brought unprecedented challenges in a very short timeframe.
 It has required people and businesses to change behaviours and practices overnight.
 As a result of these drastic changes, it's brought...